 By having the SDRs focus on getting the right person on the phone, the AEs can focus on converting these leads into actual customers.

 An account executive (AE) is responsible for nurturing qualified leads and closing sales.
-An AE handles the final three quarters of the sales cycle, including negotiating deals.
+Unlike the SDRs, the AEs are not expected to prospect.
 Other names for people in this role include sales representatives, closers, and sales executives.

 Their job functions include: